openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-common-components-video-player.md

 ### Loading Network Videos

 Loading network videos requires the ohos.permission.INTERNET permission.
-In this case, the Video's src property is the URL of the network video.
+In this case, the Video's src property should be the URL of the network video.

 ```cangjie
 @Component